pubannotation/pubdictionaries/docs/batch-annotation.md

 ---
 layout: docs
-title: Asynchronous Annotation
+title: Batch Annotation
-permalink: /asynchronous-annotation/
+permalink: /batch-annotation/
 ---

-# Asynchronous Annotation
+# Batch Annotation (Asyncronous annotation)

-If you want to annotate a large amount of texts using a dictionary on PubDictionaries, you can use the API for asynchronous annotation.
+When you want to annotate a large amount of texts, if you use the normal annotation API, there is a chance of timeout of connection before you get the results.

+In the case, you can use the API for batch annotation, which implements an asynchronous communication model.

-For an asynchronous annotation, the path _/annotation_request can be called in _POST_ method, with an array of texts in JSON in the body of the POST request.
+For a batch annotation, the path _/annotation_request_ can be called using the _POST_ method, with a _JSON array of objects_ which contain texts, as the body of the request.

-Suppose that a JSON file, _example.json_, has an array of JSON objects as follows:
+Below is a simple example of JSON array of objects each of which include a block of text:

 	[
 		{